mredig/Notes-to-Self/Linux Admin/Docker Stuff.md

 # Docker Stuff

 * vocab
-	* `image` is read only - it is just the source blob that a container is created from
+	* *image* is read only - it is just the source blob that a container is created from
-	* `container` is the executing image that can be written to and used
+	* *container* is the executing image that can be written to and used (but treat it as if it is ephemeral)

 * Run Centos prompt
 	* `docker run --rm -ti centos /bin/bash`